daveWid/denizen/README.md

 --------|--------------|--------------------------------|---
  POST   | /oauth/token | password or client_credentials | Creates a new access token

-The /oauth/token route will generate an access token for a single user `password grant` or an application `client_credentials grant`.
+The /oauth/token route will generate an access token for a single user `password` grant or an application `client_credentials` grant.
 All of the user resources below will require an access token with the specified grant type.

 Currently this project only supports the `password` and `client_credentials` grant types.